CDCgov/phdi/containers/ingestion/description.md

-## Getting Started with the PHDI Ingestion Service
+## Getting Started with the DIBBs Ingestion Service

 ### Introduction
-The PHDI ingestion service offers a REST API with endpoints for standardization and harmonization of FHIR messages.
-It offers name standardization, date of birth standardization, phone number standardization, geocoding, and several utilities for working with FHIR servers.
+The DIBBs Ingestion service offers a REST API with endpoints for standardization and harmonization of FHIR messages.
+It offers name standardization, date of birth (DoB) standardization, phone number standardization, geocoding, and several utilities for working with FHIR servers.

 ### Running the Ingestion Service

-The ingestion service can be run using Docker (or any other OCI container runtime e.g., Podman), or directly from the Python source code.
+You can run the Ingestion service using Docker, another OCI container runtime (e.g., Podman), or directly from the Python source code.

 #### Running with Docker (Recommended for production)

-To run the ingestion service with Docker follow these steps.
+To run the Ingestion service with Docker follow these steps.
 1. Confirm that you have Docker installed by running `docker -v`.
-If you do not see a response similar to what is shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.
+If you don’t see a response similar to what’s shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.

 ```
 ❯ docker -v
 Docker version 20.10.21, build baeda1f